peggrio/peggrio/README.md

 ## Biography
 Peggy is a vibrant and energetic chimpanzee who has joined our gitzoo family since 2020.
 Born in the lush forests of Southeast China, Peggy brings with her a sense of curiosity and playfulness that is sure to captivate talented hackers of all ages.

+In order to keep up with the human pace, she entered [Northeastern University](https://www.northeastern.edu/) to be trained as a coding human, now she is a honored software engineering graduate student.

 ## Skills
 - Eating 5 bananas in 3 minites
 - Cloud Platforms: Amazon Web Services (AWS)<img src="https://github.com/FortAwesome/Font-Awesome/blob/6.x/svgs/brands/aws.svg" width="15" height="15">